sleb/vy/README.md

 - **📊 Nutrition Analysis**: Analyze meal photos for ingredient breakdown
 - **⚙️ Configurable**: Support for various OpenAI models and customizable settings
 - **🛡️ Privacy-First**: All memories stored locally or in your private cloud instance

+## 🚧 Development Status

+**Pre-Alpha:** Vy is under active development with a focus on:

+- **Rapid iteration** and experimentation with new features
+- **Clean, maintainable code** over backward compatibility
+- **Breaking changes** are common and expected
+- **API stability** is not yet a priority

+This approach allows for faster development and cleaner architecture.
+Once core features stabilize, we'll transition to semantic versioning with compatibility guarantees.

 ## 🚀 Quick Start